 - Positive attitude with the ability to work independently and in a team environment.

-- Required to travel for meetings and conferences as required by the grant.
+- Required to travel periodically for meetings and conferences.

-- Ability to work with minimal direct supervision, make decisions, and take initiative.
+- Able to work with minimum direct supervision, make decisions, and take initiative.

 - Proven ability to cultivate and steward relationships across a diverse population.

 - Flexibility to work irregular hours, including evenings and weekends with some overnights required.
 Must have a valid Driver’s license.